kdl-org/kdl/SPEC.md

 * Decimal numbers are a bit more special:
     * They have no radix prefix.
     * They use digits `0` through `9`, which may be separated by `_`.
-    * They may optionally include a decimal separator `.`, followed by more digits.
+    * They may optionally include a decimal separator `.`, followed by more digits, which may again be separated by `_`.
     * They may optionally be followed by `E` or `e`, an optional `-` or `+`, and more digits, to represent an exponent value.

 ### Boolean